 - willingness to reconsider and revise views where honest reflection suggests that change is warranted.

-Effect on patient safety
+Impact of critical thinking on patient safety

 Patient safety can be directly affected by the critical thinking ability of a nurse.
 Nurses must have the ability to recognize changes in patient condition, perform independent nursing interventions, anticipate orders, and prioritize.
 These actions require critical thinking ability, advanced problem-solving skills and the ability to communicate clearly.